• Mumbai, India

-Smith, a 48-year-old is a businessman from Nairobi Kenya.
+Smith, a 48-year-old, is a businessman from Nairobi, Kenya.
 He is a father of three kids and husband of a beautiful wife.
-He is running his Logistics business having a presence in 5 cities in Kenya.
+He is running his Logistics business, having a presence in 5 cities in Kenya.

 Smith got in touch with MedicoExperts and forwarded all his reports.
 The MedicoExperts team presented the case to the tumor board.
-The board recommended a tentative protocol with a combination of surgery, chemotherapy, and targeted therapy and suggested the final protocol can be arrived at after thorough evaluation, including PET Scan.
+The board recommended a tentative protocol with a combination of surgery, chemotherapy, and targeted therapy and suggested the final protocol can be arrived at after thorough evaluation, including a PET Scan.
 The family also had a video call with the head of the board and understood the tentative protocol thoroughly.

 Smith decided to come to India with his wife for the treatment.

-The doctor started chemotherapy and after 2 cycles, esophageal cancer surgery was performed.
+The doctor started chemotherapy, and after 2 cycles, esophageal cancer surgery was performed.
 The cancer was removed along with 52 lymph nodes.

-The esophagus is a muscular tube that is responsible for moving food from the throat to the stomach and Esophageal Cancer occurs when a malignant tumor forms in the lining of the esophagus.
+The esophagus is a muscular tube that is responsible for moving food from the throat to the stomach, and Esophageal Cancer occurs when a malignant tumor forms in the lining of the esophagus.

 Cancer starts when cells in the inner lining of the esophagus grow out of control.
 A tumor can occur anywhere along the length of the esophagus, including the place where the esophagus and stomach meet.